koder1245/amazonwebpage/README.md

 # amazonwebpage
-created amazon webpage using html and css
+creating amazon webpage using html and css completed with the navigation bar